sbeliakou/playpit-station-tf/gcp/README.md

 To define your stack configuration, the following steps should be done:

-1. Create a new file `override.tf` from current `variables.tf`
+1. Create a new file `override.tf` from current `variables.tf`, or update `terraform.tfvars` file
 2. Define your settings corresponding to your GCP project, training specification and set up the proper Student's name, define a password for Basic AUTH
 3. Create GCP compute instance with `make up` command
 4. Destroy compute instance with `make down` command

 The current configuration doesn't cover:

-- Network and subnet creation - the existing names should be provided in `override.tf` file
+- Network and subnet creation - the existing names should be provided in `override.tf` or `terraform.tfvars` file

 ## Requirements